subsetpark/gitp/poem.md

 ﻿What dumb shit.
 And edit this part too.
+Run a marathon.
 How badly
 Enough of THIS stuff, Charlie
 you happy, poOr thinker, you who